rafaisen/rafaisen.github.io/README.md

 # Privacy Policy - App JBT (Jardim Botânico Tropical)

-This repository hosts the official Privacy Policy pages for the **JBT - Jardim Botânico Tropical** mobile application, published on Google Play (https://jbt.ulisboa.pt).
+This repository hosts the official Privacy Policy pages for the [**JBT - Jardim Botânico Tropical** mobile application](https://jbt.ulisboa.pt), published on Google Play and App Store.

 The privacy policies are available in multiple languages: